khakhalin/notes/keywords/system_interview.md

 Overall structure:
-1. Understand the problem, find the scope (5 min; ask many questions, know goals, features, numbers)
+1. Understand the problem, set the scope (5 min; ask many questions, know goals, features, numbers).
-2. Propose high-level design, and get a buy-in on it (longerst part, half of all time)
+2. Propose high-level design, and get a buy-in on it (longerst part, half of all time.
+For a 45 min interview, at least 20 min)
-    1. Start with defining a list of key features, and key constraints (non-functional requirements to satisfy)
+    1. Start with defining a list of key features, and key constraints (non-functional requirements to satisfy: availability, consistency, speed, security, latency)
-    2. Start with APIs.
-Try to make them [[restful]] by default, review them.
-Don't allow feature creep
-    3. Maintain a list of talking points for later, don't deep dive too early, don't freeze tech assumptions too early
+    2. Start with APIs (aka endpoints).
+Try to make them [[restful]] by default.
+First external, then internal.
+Review them.
+Don't allow feature creep at this stage.
+Maintain a list of talking points for later, don't deep dive or freeze tech assumptions too early
-    4. Data model and schema
-        1. Estimate data access patterns and read/write ratio
+    3. Data model and schema.
+Estimate data access patterns and read/write ratio
 3. Design deep dive (remaining time, open-ended, usually explores only 1-2 aspects of the story)
-    1. Identify potential bottlenecks, dangers, constraints
+    1. Identify potential bottlenecks, dangers (edge cases), constraints.
+Peak usage, hot users etc.
+    2. Scaling up
-    2. Request (explicitly or implicitly) feedback, to see what the interviewer is probably expecting
+    3. Request (explicitly or implicitly) feedback, to check if the interviewer is expecting something in particular
-    3. For any problem, try to come up with at least two solutions
+    4. For any problem, try to come up with at least two solutions
 4. Summary (wrap-up: very short, almost a memorable punchline)

 Key principles: